Lily Jan: Personal and family life

-In 1967, Lily Jan traveled to Shitou, Taiwan for a hiking trip to celebrate her college graduation.
+In 1967, she Jan traveled to Shitou, Taiwan for a hiking trip to celebrate her college graduation.
 This trip resulted in her meeting Yuh-Nung Jan and the beginning of their relationship.
 In 1971, they married with a simple ceremony in a Los Angeles courthouse followed by a celebration camping and hiking in Yosemite.

-The Jans had their first child together a daughter, Emily Huan-Ching Jan, on August 6, 1977.
+They had their first child together a daughter, Emily Huan-Ching Jan, on August 6, 1977.
 On November 7, 1984, their son Max Huang-Wen Jan was born and was named after Max Delbrück.

-The Jans have shared that before their children went to college they rarely attended scientific meetings together such that there was always one parent at home with their children.
-Outside of the lab, they have continued to enjoy their shared interests in hiking, exploration, and nature throughout their careers.
-And in 2011, after their visiting professorship at the Chinese Academy of the Sciences the Jans accomplished one of their lifelong goals, seeing Mt.
-Everest together from the base camp in Tibet.